observablehq/plot/README.md

 #### Plot.hexbin(*outputs*, *options*)

 [Source](./src/transforms/hexbin.js) · [Examples](https://observablehq.com/@observablehq/plot-hexbin) · Aggregates the given inputs into hexagonal bins, and creates output channels with the reduced data.
-The options must specify the *x* and *y* channels, and can optionally indicate the *radius* in pixels of the hexagonal lattice (defaults to 10).
+The options must specify the *x* and *y* channels, and can optionally indicate the *binWidth* in pixels (defaults to 20), defined as the distance between the centers of two neighboring hexagons.
 If any of **z**, **fill**, or **stroke** is a channel, the first of these channels will be used to subdivide bins.
 The *outputs* options are similar to Plot.bin’s outputs; each output channel receives as input, for each hexagon, the subset of the data which has been matched to its center.
 The outputs object specifies the aggregation method for each output channel.

 The following aggregation methods are supported: